MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium.md

 The W3C [WebDriver][W3CWebdriver] API is a platform and language-neutral interface and wire protocol allowing programs or scripts to control the behavior of a web browser, like Microsoft Edge \(Chromium\).

 WebDriver enables developers to create automated tests that simulate user interaction.
-WebDriver tests and simulations differ from JavaScript unit tests because WebDriver has access to functionality and information that JavaScript running in the browser does not, and WebDrive is able to more accurately simulate user events or OS-level events.
+WebDriver tests and simulations differ from JavaScript unit tests because WebDriver has access to functionality and information that JavaScript running in the browser does not, and WebDriver is able to more accurately simulate user events or OS-level events.
 WebDriver is able to manage testing across multiple windows, tabs and webpages in a single test session.
+WebDriver is even able to run multiple sessions of Microsoft Edge on a given machine.

 Here is how to get started with WebDriver for Microsoft Edge \(Chromium\).